 Using sub-tomogram averaging of wild-type cells and mutant strains in which each protein component has been knocked out or tagged, we produced a working architectural model of this Type IV pilus that gave insights into how it works.

 We also study other bacterial motility mechanisms.

 How do cells know which way to go?
 Chemotaxis has long been a main focus of our research.
-We combined ECT with X-ray crystallographic structures to generate a pseudo-atomic model of the chemoreceptor array, revealing an extended lattice of interlocking chemoreceptors and associated proteins, supporting the idea that rotation of one ring could drive the rotation of neighboring rings, perhaps explaining the exceptionally high cooperativity of this signaling system.
+We combined cryoET with X-ray crystallographic structures to generate a pseudo-atomic model of the chemoreceptor array, revealing an extended lattice of interlocking chemoreceptors and associated proteins, supporting the idea that rotation of one ring could drive the rotation of neighboring rings, perhaps explaining the exceptionally high cooperativity of this signaling system.
 We showed that this architecture is conserved across bacteria and archaea, highlighting its fundamental importance.
 We also provided insight into the activation of downstream signaling through the release of sequestered kinase subunits.
 Current work focuses on furthering our understanding of the structural changes underlying signaling.

 Competition and Warfare

 Single-celled organisms are skilled in the art of war, and we are figuring out their arsenal.

 Our lab has revealed the structure of the “spring-loaded molecular daggers” (or Type VI secretion systems) some bacteria use to kill neighboring bacterial cells.
 We discovered the spectacular “death star” of pyocins that is secreted by a marine bacterium for an as-yet unknown purpose.
 We also study the Type III secretion system used by pathogenic bacteria.